 |Skiing||Brown and Amber||High contrast brown and amber are best.
 High impact resistance and wrap for high speed.
 Polarized lenses can improve safety because they show ice as black, snow as white and always need non-glare.|

-To everyone having a primary pair of eyewear for everyday use and a pair of polarized sunglasses may not be economical, some patients do choose to get everything they need out of one pair of eyewear.
-Although as opticians we do feel having a primary pair of eyewear, a pair of polarized sunglasses, a back-up pair and possibly another pair for your personal activities or computer use is ideal we also do understand the financial burden.
-A suggestion would be to purchase your primary pair of eyewear and your polarized sunwear at difference times.
-Eyewear should be considered an investment in your vision so many facilities will extend a multiple pair discount for possibly even a couple of months.
-At our facility we extend a discount for three months because we know it is important to have both.
+Having a primary pair of eyewear for everyday use and a pair of polarized sunglasses may not be economical for everyone.
+Although having a primary pair of eyewear, a pair of polarized sunglasses, a back-up pair, and possibly another pair for personal activities or computer use is ideal, it can be a financial burden.
+Eyewear should be considered an investment in your vision, however, and many facilities will extend a multiple-pair discount for a couple of months from the time of initial purchase.